Eti-Umoh/Multi-tenant-Notes-API/README.md

 4. Run the requests directly.

-**NOTE:** - While working with Postman, all requests except "create org" require an "org_id" in the headers.
+**NOTE:** - While working with Postman, all requests except "create organization" require an "org_id" in the headers.
-All requests except "create org" and "login" require a bearer token in the headers.
+All requests except "create organization" and "login" require a bearer token in the headers.

-**NOTE** - While running tests with **python -m pytest -v** , In tests/test_notes.py, the 3rd endpoint in the test function will always fail if "email_address" is reused OR if the credentials from the 2nd endpoint are not for an admin user
+**NOTE** - While running tests with **python -m pytest -v** , In tests/test_notes.py, the 3rd endpoint (create user) in the "test_create_and_get_notes" function will cause the test to fail if the same "email_address" is used in the "user_payload" more than once, this is because an organization can not have users with the same email address.
+Also, for the 2nd endpoint (login) in the "test_create_and_get_notes" function, if the credentials in the "login_payload" are not for an admin user the test will fail, this is because only an admin user can create a new user in the 3rd endpoint.